Life Processes | Class 10 Science | Intext Questions & Answers

 Answer:

-· Oxygen Transport: Haemoglobin present in the blood takes up the oxygen from the air in the lungs and carries to all tissues.
+• Oxygen Transport: Haemoglobin present in the blood takes up oxygen from the air in the lungs and carries it to all tissues.

-· Carbon dioxide Transport: CO2 is more soluble in water.
-Therefore, it is mostly transported from tissues in the dissolved form in blood plasma to lungs.
-Then it diffuses from blood to air in the lungs.
+• Carbon Dioxide Transport: CO2 is more soluble in water.
+Therefore, it is mostly transported from tissues in the dissolved form in blood plasma to the lungs, where it diffuses from blood to air.

 4. How are the lungs designed in human beings to maximise the area for exchange of gases?